mikmanzato/yabt/README.md

 > TODO: Documentation in progress

-This is my take at building a small backup system for home or small office use.
+This is my take at building a backup tool for home or small office use.

 I've reviewed several existing open-source backup solutions but I found out they were either too basic, too complicated, poorly extensible, or they just